stealjs/steal/docs/steal.md

 $("body").append("<h1>Hello World</h1>")
 ```

-## Loader and System namespaces
+## Loader and System objects

-Loader is a proposed object, allowing for the creating of custom ES6 module loaders.
+Loader is a proposed constructor, allowing for the creating of custom ES6 module loaders.
 Documentation can be found [here](http://whatwg.github.io/loader/).

 System is the proposed default Loader, allowing for APIs such as [System.import] and [System.config].
 Documentation and polyfill information can be found [here](https://github.com/ModuleLoader/es6-module-loader).